-One way is scientific.
+One way is to focus on evidence.
 It is talk about things that are measurable, verifiable, falsifiable, and predictable.
 Most people are bored with this kind of stuff.

 The other way of thinking about things is with your gut.
 With feelings.
 With a sense of ‘but that’s not right!’
 This is how we talk about important stuff like our kids and literature and politics and who is the greatest guitarist of all time.

 The problem that is not often identified is that the second way of thinking rarely offers measurable answers.
 This leads to all kinds of trouble from hurt feelings to religious wars.
 Who is the greatest guitarist ever?
 It’s a fun but unanswerable question.
 How should you discipline your child?
 Which one?
 And for what?
+What about their birth order?
 What where the circumstances?
 Things get even messier when we start talking about right and wrong.

 So be more understanding.
-Listen more to understand the backstory.
+Listen more understand the back story.
 Don’t be so quick to judge.
-Don’t assume someone is wrong because that have a different idea.
-From where I sit there very likely is no right or wrong.
+Don’t assume someone is wrong because they have a different idea.
+From where I sit, they very likely is no right or wrong.